The idea behind coworking

 It is always about integrating your own employees into an innovative community.
 In addition, there are a number of specific Accelerator programs, with which companies can also invest in the StartIps.

 Synergy effects in human resources

 Such synergy effects are particularly exciting in the human resources sector: in many companies, there are so-called top talent programs and entrepreneurial thinking to promote.

-In principle, established companies are one step ahead of startups in personnel development, says von the Ahé: “In a fast start-up culture that is constantly growing or changing, there is little time for this.
+In principle, established companies are one step ahead of start-ups when it comes to personnel development, says the Ahé: “In a fast start-up culture that is constantly growing or changing, there is little time for this.
 With all agility, it is important not to lose this know-how. ”

 What companies need to look out for

-But in order for the cooperation to be successful, employers have to consider a few things.
-“Every company should know that it takes staying power to achieve an innovation transfer,” said von der Ahé.
+However, in order for the cooperation to be successful, employers have to consider a few things.
+"Every company should know that it takes perseverance to achieve an innovation transfer," said von der Ahé.
 Each organization functions differently and has to find out what fits its own corporate culture.